 Challenges

-Extinguishing of a cropland wildfire by the State Emergency Service of Ukraine
+Extinguishing of an agricultural field fire by the State Emergency Service of Ukraine

 Significant water level drop of Lake Svitiaz